 Six riders have won the race three times.
 The first of them was the Italian rider Hector Baltazzi, in the early years, when three English riders, Fletcher, Buckenham and Geoghegan, also achieved this feat.
 In the early 1980s, Pavel Liebich won three times on SAGAR, and Zdeněk Matysík was victorious on PERUÁN in the last three years of the 20th century.
 Fifteen riders have won twice, the most recent being Vladislav Snitkovskij, who rode ERUDIT in 1994 and CIPÍSEK in 1996.

-SIXTEEN holds the record for the fastest time, when she won the 2008 race in 8 minutes 58.99 seconds.
-This was the first time the race has been run in less than 9 minutes.
-SIXTEEN is the first grey mare to have won the race, which she has now done twice.
+RIBELINO holds the record for the fastest time, when he won the 2015 race in 8 minutes 56.01seconds.
+The first time the race in less than 9 minutes was running in 2008 SIXTEEN.
+She is the first grey mare to have won the race, which she has now done twice.

 In the early years there were few runners, often only about five.
 Once there were just three valiant participants.
 The horses were mainly foreign-bred, mainly English, German and Hungarian.
 The same is true for the jockeys.
 In the first decades, English, German and Italian names featured.
 The first Czech winner was not until 1902 – when Ulrich Rosák was successful.